ClusterCockpit/cc-doc/content/en/docs/how-to-guides/useRest.md

 ## User Accessible REST API

 These endpoints are secured by JWT authentication.
-As such, all prerequisites applicable to Json Web Tokens apply in this case as well, e.g. private and public key setup (see: TODO).
+As such, all prerequisites applicable to Json Web Tokens apply in this case as well, e.g. private and public key setup.

 {{< alert >}}
     Endpoints described here can be used by users to write scripted job analysis for their jobs only.